 We all know smoking is bad for our health but quitting isn’t as simple as it sounds.
-It takes commitment and a strong will – but it is possible.
 Up to 40% of smokers attempt to quit each year, so how do you make it count this time and succeed in quitting for good?

-- Get your family and friends to support your attempt.
-Tell them that you’re committed to this quit attempt and ask them not to offer you cigarettes or smoke around you.
+Tell friends, family and co-workers that you’re committed to this quit attempt.
+Ask them not to offer you cigarettes or smoke around you.

-- Remove all temptation.
 Throw away all lighters, ashtrays, cigarettes and tobacco.
-Don’t make it easy for yourself to cheat
+Don’t make it easy for yourself to cheat.

-- Tackle withdrawal symptoms using a nicotine replacement or prescription medicine will help you to handle these symptoms.
+Using a nicotine replacement or prescription medicine will help you to handle these symptoms.
 It is good to remember that the craving only lasts about 15-20 minutes, so if you can get through this time you will have done it.
-Try to distract yourself by being in a situation when you wouldn’t usually smoke anyway, such as reading to your children or taking a shower
+Try to distract yourself by going for a walk or put yourself in a situation when you wouldn’t usually smoke anyway, such as playing with your children or taking a shower.

-- Stop smoking treatment.
-Champix is a prescription-only medicine that doesn’t contain nicotine.
-The treatment is available through stop smoking services, prescribed by your doctor or via our online doctor service.
+Champix is a prescription-only medicine to help quit smoking that doesn’t contain nicotine.
 It works by reducing your desire to smoke and preventing you from getting the same satisfaction from smoking as you did before taking it.
 However, treatment isn’t a quick and simple fix, quitting will still take willpower and dedication.
+The treatment is available through stop smoking services, prescribed by your doctor or via our Online Doctor stop smoking clinic.